rabfulton/ChatGTK/README.md

 Or use your package manager to install the dependencies.
 The application when launched from the terminal will complain about which dependencies are missing.
 You optionally require `texlive` and `dvipng` if you want mathematics to render nicely.
 Install `beets` and `playerctl` if you want the music control functionality.
+If you install dependencies via your distro, make sure Python packages like `requests` and `websockets` are present.

 ```bash
 ./chatgtk.sh